axibase/atsd/administration/data_retention.md

 ### Deleting Entities

-To delete a single entity, locate the entity, open the entity editor and click 'Delete'.
+To delete a single entity, locate the entity, open the entity editor and click **Delete**.

 This causes **all** series collected for the entity to be deleted.